 Step into a shadowy underworld where money is used to hide secrets and aid escapes from danger.

-The 50th anniversary of decimalisation falls in February 2021 and the Royal Mint Museum intends to mark the occasion with a series of inspiring education and awareness programmes.
+The 50th anniversary of decimalisation falls in February 2021 and the Royal Mint Museum will be marking the occasion with a series of education and awareness programmes.

 In 1966 the decision to adopt a decimal currency system, required the Mint to strike millions of decimal coins.